 From many patients’ perspectives, the prior authorization starts at the pharmacy.
 Little do they know; a similar process is used for authorization of services and procedures.

 Their doctor gave them a prescription that they want to fill to feel better.
-The patient took that prescription to the pharmacy and the pharmacy said no. Someone at the pharmacy then says the insurance is rejecting it because the doctor needs to submit more information to get it approved.
+The patient took that prescription to the pharmacy and the pharmacy said no. Someone at the pharmacy then says the insurance is rejecting it because the doctor needs to submit more information to get approval.

 What type of information is needed?
 Why didn’t the doctor mention this possibility?
 Is this normal?
 Shouldn’t the doctor know if more information is needed?
 There are a lot of questions going through the patient’s mind.